Passport: Etymology and origin

+Antecedents

-One of the earliest known references to paperwork that served in a role similar to that of a passport is found in the Hebrew Bible.
+One of the earliest known references to paperwork that served an analogous role to a passport is found in the Hebrew Bible.
 Nehemiah 2:7–9, dating from approximately 450 BC, states that Nehemiah, an official serving King Artaxerxes I of Persia, asked permission to travel to Judea; the king granted leave and gave him a letter "to the governors beyond the river" requesting safe passage for him as he traveled through their lands.